Camping food: Chemical heaters

-Some camping food is ready to eat and may be warmed using chemical heaters, such as the flameless heaters used in MREs, or a self-contained chemical heater built into the food packaging itself.
+Some camping food is ready to eat and maybe warmed using chemical heaters, such as the flameless heaters used in field rations or self-heating food packaging.

 Solar cooking

-Solar cooking provides clean and safe alternative to campfire.
+Solar cooking provides a clean and safe alternative to campfire.
 Using solar cookers is easy and inexpensive since they do not require fuel to work.

-Most solar cookers also provide minimum required temperature during cloudy days to prepare the food.
+Most solar cookers also provide the minimum required temperature during cloudy days to prepare food.
 Despite many advantages that solar cooking provides it is unusable during the nighttime and it will not provide heat and protection against wild animals like a campfire does.